fuzzylogicxx/fuzzylogic/posts/how-i-subset-web-fonts.md

 - Italic; and
 - Semibold.

 You’ll notice the large file sizes of these `.ttf` files.
-Source Sans 3’s `Regular.ttf` font is `299 kb`.
+For example Source Sans 3’s `Regular.ttf` font is 299 kb.

 At the command line, `cd` into your `fonts` directory.